Carly07/Deeelish/README.md

 Deeelish is a web application, designed by me, Carly Clark, to satisfy the requirements of the "Data Centric Development" milestone project on the Code Institute Full-Stack Software Development course.

-It is intended to be an online community resource primarily for searching and sharing recipes, though users can also create and remove categories fromt he collections and view cooking tips and techniques.
+It is intended to be an online community resource primarily for searching and sharing recipes, though users can also create and remove categories from the collections as well as view cooking tips and techniques.

 ## Demo